Jul

 • Resisting the tendency to make Overall Equipment Effectiveness (OEE) a siloed metric, high performing complex manufacturers use it as a basis to drive quality management deep into the DNA of their company.

 OEE needs to be seen more from a business strategy standpoint and less from the shop-floor centric, often siloed view it is often communicated as.
 High performing complex manufacturers are cautious about using OEE as a myopic metric and instead link it to strategic initiatives.
-The following graphic from the study Performance measurement in automated manufacturing.
-Measuring Business Excellence (Mathur, Dangayach, Mittal, Sharma, 2011)

 Source: (Mathur, Dangayach, Mittal, Sharma, 2011)